flavienbwk/book-devops/eng/README.md

 For security teams, the code review aims to ensure that the maximum security criteria are met, such as:

-- Presence of activity logs documenting user actions
+- Presence of activity logs documenting user actions ;
-- Access to authorized data sources (see "[Service mesh](#service-mesh)" chapter to enforce these security policies)
+- Access to authorized data sources (see "[Service mesh](#service-mesh)" chapter to enforce these security policies) ;
-- No data being sent to an unauthorized service (see "[Service mesh](#service-mesh)" chapter to enforce these security policies)
+- No data being sent to an unauthorized service (see "[Service mesh](#service-mesh)" chapter to enforce these security policies) ;
-- Password/cookie storage techniques
+- Password/cookie storage techniques ;
-- GDPR functionality compliance
+- GDPR functionality compliance.

 GitLab, for example, allows you to mandate the approval of a _merge request_ by specific teams[^GitLabRequiredApprovals] (e.g., the security team) before a contribution can be merged into the main branch (fig. <spanc/>\ref{fig:gitlab-review-approval}).